cycronix/cloudturbine/README.md

 Some highlights:

 <li>CTlib - Java API interface to read/write CT files
-<li>CTserver - HTTP interface to CT data files (compatible with WebScan)
+<li>CTweb - HTTP interface to CT data files (compatible with WebScan)

 For complete details, see http://cloudturbine.com/.